julesjazz/grapefruitlab/content/print/pity-fear.md

 You mean, this show?

 **Mia:**
 Or… life?
 Like we’re all just making it up as we go?
-Searching for some hidden purpose, some truth we can’t see?
+Searching for some hidden truth along the way?
 But then, sometimes the story just… shifts, without warning?

-*[a spell?]*
+*[A spell: Inhale.
+Freedom, Trauma, Turn Back, Home.
+Recover.]*

 How am I supposed to build a narrative out of that — serious, complete, and certain?